To develop your dog!

 Yes, it is possible to prevent resource guarding even before seeing signs of aggression.
 By knowing how to recognize the signs of avoidance and rapid ingestion, as well as providing environmental enrichment, it becomes easier to prevent the problem from happening or getting worse.

 An avoidant dog can manifest itself in many ways.
-For example, he might position his body or head in order to maintain control over an object or he might change location with the object.
+For example, he might position his body or head to maintain control over an object or he might change location with the object.
 Above all, he wants to block access to a resource he owns.

 As for rapid ingestion, he may try to ingest a consumable as quickly as possible.
 This can be dangerous for your dog, as he could obstruct his airway.
 For example, he might try to ingest his bowl or bone too quickly.